Bold. Innovative. Bipartisan.

-Senior Fellow, Counsel and Director of the Military, Veterans, and Society Program Phillip Carter examines employment rates for veterans in the private sector in Foreign Policy.Read More
+Senior Fellow, Counsel and Director of the Military, Veterans, and Society Program Phillip Carter, and Bacevich Fellow Katherine Kidder are mentioned in regards to their report "Charting the Sea of Goodwill" in Task & Purpose.Read More

-Senior Fellow, Counsel and Director of the Military, Veterans, and Society Program Phillip Carter examines Sen. Lindsey Graham's military record and reputation in USA Today.Read More
+Senior Fellow, Counsel and Director of the Military, Veterans, and Society Program Phillip Carter examines the relationship between the VA and veterans in The Pittsburgh Tribune Review.Read More

-Senior Fellow, Counsel and Director of the Military, Veterans and Society Program Phillip Carter examines the VA and Department of Defense health records systems in Politico.Read More
+Senior Fellow, Counsel and Director of the Military, Veterans, and Society Program Phillip Carter discusses his study on services available to veterans in The Pittsburgh Post-Gazette.Read More

 Military, Veterans, and Society Program Director Phillip Carter joins Federal News Radio to discuss an open letter on Defense Department reform.Read More